Jamiluddin Aali: Personal life

 Aali married Tayyba Bano in 1944.
 He had three sons and two daughters.

 Death

 Aali died of a heart attack on 23 November 2015 in Karachi.

-His Namaz-I-Janazah was held in the mosque "Tooba" in DHA, Karachi.
+His funeral prayer (Namaz-e-Janazah) was held in the mosque "Tooba" in DHA, Karachi.
 He was buried in an army graveyard at Bizerta Lines, Karachi on 23 November 2015.

 Literary work and activities

-Aali became honorary secretary of the Anjuman-i Taraqqi-i Urdu (Association for the Promotion of Urdu Language) in 1962 after the death of Baba-e-Urdu Maulvi Abdul Haq and played a key role there for many years, along with Farman Fatehpuri, to ensure that the association survives and grows.
+Aali became honorary secretary of the Anjuman-i Taraqqi-i Urdu (Association for the Promotion of Urdu Language) in 1962 after the death of Maulvi Abdul Haq (known as Baba-e-Urdu lit.
+'Father of Urdu', for his contributions for the promotion of Urdu language) and played a key role there for many years, along with Farman Fatehpuri, to ensure that the association survives and grows.

 Aali could also be given credit for playing a major role at the Urdu Lughat Board (Urdu Dictionary Board) when this 22-volume Urdu dictionary was being developed in Pakistan.